armandojaleo/CosmoEmbedings/docs/sdk_detailed.md

 # - input_reference: Information about the input
 # - timestamp: When the block was created
 # - observer_location: Where the block was created
-# - cosmic_signature: A signature based on celestial positions
+# - cosmo_signature: A signature based on celestial positions
 # - created_by: Who created the block
 # - version: The block version
 # - tags: Keywords for the block